Cookiecatbomb/PythonCardGames/README.md

-anyways, enough of introductions. enjoy the games, because i assure you you will not enjoy the code.
+anyways, enough of introductions. enjoy the games, because i assure you you will likely not enjoy the code.